Astrid Hadad: Education

-Before moving to Mexico City to attend the National Autonomous University of Mexico's Theatre School (Centro Universitario de Teatro), Hadad was enrolled at the Universidad Veracruzana were she was a political science and journalism major.
+Before moving to Mexico City to attend the National Autonomous University of Mexico's Theatre School (Centro Universitario de Teatro), Hadad was enrolled at the Universidad Veracruzana where she was a political science and journalism major.

 Early career

-After appearing in a number of theatrical shows, she came to the fore in 1985 in Donna Giovanni, an all-female adaptation of Mozart's opera, which was directed by Jesusa Rodríguez and became a great hit in Europe.
+After appearing in a number of theatrical shows, she came to the fore in 1985 in Donna Giovanni, an all-female adaptation of Mozart's opera, which was directed by Jesusa Rodríguez and became a hit in Europe.
 It closed after its 500th performance, in the Palacio de Bellas Artes in Mexico City.
-Also in the 1980's, a major television appearance was her role as Margarita in the Televisa produced telenovela Teresa (1989), which starred fellow Mexican Lebanese actor Salma Hayek.
-And, in the early 1990's Hadad was cast in the role of Teresa de Teresa in Alfonso Cuarón's first full-feature film, Sólo con tu pareja (Only With Your Partner), a film that, although light-hearted and comedic, includes AIDS in its story, something not openly discussed in the Mexican public sphere at that time.
-This multi-faceted set of experiences, coupled with Hadad's desire to interpret popular songs from the Latin American / Mexican songbook in her own particular way, led to her explorations of (political) cabaret.
+Also in the 1980s, a major television appearance was her role as Margarita in the Televisa-produced telenovela Teresa (1989), which starred fellow Mexican Lebanese actor Salma Hayek.
+In the early 1990s, Hadad was cast in the role of Teresa de Teresa in Alfonso Cuarón's first full-feature film, Sólo con tu pareja (Only With Your Partner), a film that, although lighthearted and comedic, includes AIDS in its story, something not openly discussed in the Mexican public sphere at that time.
+This multi-faceted set of experiences, coupled with Hadad's desire to interpret popular songs from the Latin American / Mexican songbook in her own particular way and her research interest in the history of German and French styles of cabaret and early twentieth century Mexican popular theater forms, like teatro de carpa (itinerant tent theater) and teatro de revista (revue theater), led to her explorations of political cabaret in the late 1980s and early 1990s.